 Furthermore, with Algorithmic Learning, you won’t even have to operate the thermostat soon.
 After a while, once the thermostat has learned your schedule completely, it will automatically adjust the temperature according to your preference, and you can forget it even exists.

 The only time Nest will pose some difficulty is during the installation, especially if you don’t have a c-wire in your HVAC system.
 However, once you get through that, using it will be a breeze.
+To make things easier, you can add a Nest Stand to power your thermostat over a USB cable.

 Both Nest and Hive are extremely user-friendly devices that come with their unique pros and cons.